Carlos Torres (pitcher): Cleveland Indians

-Torres signed a minor league contract with the Cleveland Indians on February 22, 2018.
+On February 22, 2018, Torres signed a minor league contract with the Cleveland Indians.
 The deal included an invitation to the Indians' major league spring training camp.
 Torres was released by the Indians on March 24, 2018.

 Washington Nationals

-On March 28, 2018, Torres signed a minor league deal with the Washington Nationals, who assigned him to the Syracuse Chiefs in the Class AAA International League.
+On March 30, 2018, Torres signed a minor league deal with the Washington Nationals, who assigned him to the Syracuse Chiefs in the Class AAA International League.
 He appeared in four games for the Chiefs, pitching five scoreless innings.
 On April 20, 2018, the Nationals selected his contract from Syracuse and placed him on their 25-man roster.
 He appeared in 10 games for the Nationals, pitching to a 6.52 ERA over 92/3 innings.
-The Nationals designated him for assignment on May 23, 2018.
+The Nationals designated him for assignment on May 23, he cleared waivers and was sent outright to Triple-A Syracuse Chiefs on May 25.
 He declared free agency on October 2, 2018.

 San Diego Padres

-On January 17, 2019, Torres signed a minor league deal with the San Diego Padres that included an invitation to spring training.
-On May 15, 2019, he opted out of his contract and became a free agent.
+On January 24, 2019, Torres signed a minor league contract with the San Diego Padres that included an invitation to spring training.
+On May 16, 2019, he opted out of his contract and became a free agent.